 Are you getting enough Vitamin D?

-Though not high in Vitamin D, you can find small amounts of it in eggs.
+Though not super high in Vitamin D, you can find small amounts of it in eggs.
 The Vitamin D is sourced from the yolk and not the white, so make sure you're not just eating the whites.
-A single egg should provide approximately 40 IU of Vitamin D5.
+A single egg medium egg should provide about 1.6 mcg of Vitamin D9.

 Fatty fish is known to be a particularly good source of Vitamin D. Herring is the best source of Vitamin D when it comes to fish - but it's closely followed by salmon (canned and wild), kipper, rainbow trout and mackerel10.
 A dose of cod liver oil also contains about half a day's Vitamin D - so if you're already taking this then you're halfway there11!

 Like us humans, mushrooms can convert UV rays into Vitamin D, and a serving of mushrooms that have been exposed to UV light can provide an entire day's worth of Vitamin D12.
 Do keep in mind that most commercial mushrooms are produced in dark warehouses and when bought will may not provide worthwhile Vitamin D, however you can find mushrooms that have been exposed to light in Tesco13.